Aaliyah1699/E-Commerce-API/README.md

 -   Uses RESTful routes and controllers for CRUD operations.
 -   Implements secure cookies with signed and secure flags.
 -   Provides user authentication and authorization.
+-   Utilizes Mongoose for object modeling.
+-   Includes virtuals, schemas, and the populate method for data manipulation.
 -   Utilizes docgen for generating documentation.

 # Features